cloudevents/spec/primer.md

 ### data

-Event consumers can use the `datacontenttype` attribute of a CloudEvent to determine what the type is, for example `application/json` or `image/png`.
+Event consumers can use the `datacontenttype` attribute of a CloudEvent to determine the type of `data`, for example `application/json` or `image/png`.
 There are no restrictions on the encoding format of data that may be included with a CloudEvent.
 Event consumers can expect that the event data is transported unaltered due to any encoding used by an SDK to facilitate transport over a given protocol.
-When a CloudEvent is sent by an event producer over a supported protocol, the event `data` may be encoded in Base64 form for transmission.
-However, on the receiving end of the transmission this data will be decoded into its original unaltered form.
-CloudEvent SDKs are responsible for encoding and decoding this data.

-Consider an example.
-An IoT device is creating CloudEvents with JSON expressed as a sequence of bytes, i.e. in binary form.
-It may set the `datacontenttype` attribute on the event to `application/json` even though the data itself is in binary form.
-A receiver of this event should expect to find the data attribute still in its original binary form even after having been transmitted over the wire.
-It is the responsibility of the event consumer to convert this data from its binary form into JSON or other data type as specified by the `datacontenttype` attribute.
+CloudEvent SDKs should avoid modifying the event data in any way.
+This includes actions such as syntax reformatting.
+Even though it might appear to not influence the semantic meaning of the information, the SDK can not be sure if the original format is meaningful to the consumer's processing.

 ## CloudEvent Attribute Extensions